MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/bookings-virtual-appointments.md

 Enter a name for the service.
 For example, Account opening, Prescription renewal, Loan consultation, Tax preparation.

-Then, specify any other information and settings you want.
-Schedulers can use the appointment type to schedule an appointment.
+Specify any other information and settings you want.
+Schedulers can then use the appointment type to schedule an appointment.
 The information that you add is included in the email confirmation that's sent to attendees every time this type of appointment is booked.

-You can configure options such as whether attendees can [join from a a desktop or mobile browser](browser-join.md) without having to download Teams, add an email reminder, set up SMS text notifications, and link forms.
+You can configure options such as whether attendees can [join from a a desktop or mobile browser](browser-join.md) without having to download Teams, add an email reminder, [set up SMS text notifications](#set-up-sms-text-notifications), and [link forms](#link-forms).

 ##### Set up SMS text notifications